voigtjr/nomic/rules.md

 * 201: Players shall alternate in clockwise order, taking one whole turn apiece.
 Turns may not be skipped or passed, and parts of turns may not be omitted.
 All players begin with zero points.

-* 202: One turn consists of two parts in this order: (1) proposing one rule-change and having it voted on, and (2) throwing one die once and adding the number of points on its face to one's score.
+* 202: One turn consists of two parts in this order: (1) proposing one rule-change and having it voted on, and (2) throwing one die once and adding <del>the number of points on its face</del> to one's score.

 * 203: A rule-change is adopted if and only if the vote is unanimous among the eligible voters.
 If this rule is not amended by the end of the second complete circuit of turns, it automatically changes to require only a simple majority.

-* 204: If and when rule-changes can be adopted without unanimity, the players who vote against winning proposals shall receive 10 points each.
+* 204: If and when rule-changes can be adopted without unanimity, <del>the players who vote against winning proposals shall receive 10 points each.</del>

 * 205: An adopted rule-change takes full effect at the moment of the completion of the vote that adopted it.